cennznet/api.js/packages/signer-cli/README.md

 The flow is similar to the `submit` command.
 First, run the `sendOffline` command on a computer with a network connection:

-`yarn run:signer sendOffline --account 5HNHXTw65dTNVGRdYkxFUpKcvmUYQMZHcDHmSKpuC8pvVEaN --ws wss://poc3-rpc.polkadot.io/ balances.transfer 5DkQbYAExs3M2sZgT1Ec3mKfZnAQCL4Dt9beTCknkCUn5jzo 123`
+`npx cennznet-signer-cli sendOffline --account 5HNHXTw65dTNVGRdYkxFUpKcvmUYQMZHcDHmSKpuC8pvVEaN --ws wss://poc3-rpc.polkadot.io/ balances.transfer 5DkQbYAExs3M2sZgT1Ec3mKfZnAQCL4Dt9beTCknkCUn5jzo 123`

 This will give you a payload to sign.
 Use the `sign` command as per instructions above.

 Once you've pasted the signature into the `sendOffline` terminal (and hit `Enter`), it will print the signed transaction that can be stored and submitted later (e.g. using the `submit` command).

-Run `yarn run:signer --help` to learn about optional parameters.
+Run `npx cennznet-signer-cli --help` to learn about optional parameters.